tianheg/til/css/inherit-styles-from-the-body-element.md

-# Inherit Styles from the Body Element
+# Inherit Styles From The Body Element

 Remember, you can style your `body` element just like any other HTML element, and all your other elements will inherit your `body` element's styles.